OlgaDlzk/VBA-challenge/README.md

 Application calculates yearly change, percent change and total stock count for each stock for a particular year.
 Also calculates the greatest decrease, the greatest increase and the greatest volume stock for each year.

-Loops through each sheet of the workbook automaticaly
+Loops through each sheet of the workbook automatically